Nicolo51/DarkorbitGGClicker/README.md

 # DarkorbitGGClicker
-A  darkorbit gg clicker that do all the boring stuff for you
+A  darkorbit gg clicker that does all the boring stuff for you

 # How to use it